wp-plugins/wp-experiments-free/readme.txt

 1. Add multiple titles and see how many people view the article with that title.

 == Changelog ==

+= 6.2 =
+* Add a recalculate "never" option that does straight even distribution of titles

 = 6.1 =
 * Support for new Title Experiments Pro features